lexpeachy/graphql-social-feed/README.md

 📂 Version Control Workflow

-For version control I directly pushed to main since I was alone and I tested my codes before pushing the code.
+For version control I directly pushed to main since I was alone and I tested my codes before pushing.

 You can use a simple branching strategy: